cqdowning/cytoblast/ProjectDocument.md

 *Aim Camera* - I wanted to experiment with a camera that lerps to the midpoint between the player and the cursor.
 This would allow the player to look ahead in the direction they are aiming.

 *Graze System* - To add a way for the player to heal, I wanted to implement a system for healing the player after successfully dodging a projectile.
-This would have added more risk/reward to the game but we decided it would have been too complicated to implement and used simple enemy health drops instead.
+This would have added more risk/reward to the game but we decided it would have been too complicated to implement with the time we had remaining and used simple enemy health drops instead.

 *Dialogue* - The game was originally supposed to be about a cell created by a scientist.
 The different levels were trials that the scientist was putting the cell through.
 During down time in the game, there would have been dialogue from the scientist commenting on the cell’s performance.
 While this would have expanded the lore of the game, it was lower in priority to gameplay features and it had to be cut.

 ### Known Issues

 *Melee hitbox can stay active* - Performing a dash while the melee hitbox is active results in the hitbox staying active until another melee attack is performed.
 This exploit has low impact on game balance.
-Thus, I decided to keep this exploit in since its somewhat fun and simple.
+Thus, I decided to keep this exploit in the game since its somewhat fun and simple.

 *Thrown weapons can collide with walls too early* - If the player is right next to a wall when they throw a weapon, the weapon can collide with the wall instantly.
 This is caused by the weapon's collision box being to large and intersecting with the wall the instant it spawns in.
-However, I wanted the thrown weapon to have a large hitbox to make it easier to hit.
+However, I wanted the thrown weapon to have a large hitbox to make it easier to hit enemies.
 Unfortunately, projectiles are not built to have a separate collision for walls and enemies.
-Hence, this small problem remains.
+Hence, this small issue remains.

 ## User Interface and Input - Quinn Broderick